Dr Tom Hamilton

 - Early Modern

 - Visual and Material Culture

 - Criminal justice

 - France c.1500-c.1800

 - Visual and material culture

 - Hamilton, Tom (2017).
 Pierre de L'Estoile and his World in the Wars of Religion.
-Oxford: Oxford: Oxford University Press, The Past and Present Book Series.
+Oxford: Oxford University Press.

 Chapter in book